rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  unknowingly
  destroying civilization in the process.

-And it means that we are participants of this lie.
+And it means that we are participants in this lie.

 For Americans it means Nixon was worse than liberals believe, and that